 - There is some debate as to whether the skin should be cleaned with an alcohol wipe prior to administration of intramuscular medication, with WHO stating that cleaning is likely unnecessary.
 Many hospitals however still recommend routinely cleaning with an alcohol wipe to reduce the risk of hospital acquired infections, so you should adhere to your local medical school and hospital guidelines.

 8. Gently place traction on the skin with your non-dominant hand away from the injection site, continuing the traction until the needle has been removed from the skin.
 This is known as the Z-track technique (see below).
 If the patient is elderly with reduced muscle mass or the patient is emaciated, do not apply traction, instead ensure that the muscle is ‘bunched up’ to ensure adequate bulk before injecting.

 9. Warn the patient of a sharp scratch.

 10. Holding the syringe like a dart in your dominant hand, pierce the skin at a 75 – 90 degree angle.
 Insert the needle quickly and firmly, with the bevel facing upwards, leaving approximately 1/3 of the shaft exposed (however this varies between sites and patients).

 11. Aspirate to check the location of the needle:

-- If blood appears, remove the syringe and prepare a new injection (explaining what occurred to the patient)
+- If blood appears, remove the syringe and prepare a new injection (explaining the reason for this to the patient)

-- It is recommended that you aspirate when giving IM medications as these are often given via deep IM injection (e.g. ventrogluteal) with a higher risk of accidental administration into a vessel
+- It is recommended that you aspirate when giving IM medications as these are often given via deeper IM injections which are associated with a higher risk of accidental administration into a vessel

 13. Remove the needle and immediately dispose of it appropriately (into a sharps container).